Dhruvwagh26/Responsive_Blog_Page_Website/README.md

 Here I build Responsive Blog page with the help of HTML , CSS and JS.
 Here I have used HTML for Page layout markup, CSS for improving styling and achieving Responsive behaviour also JS is used for animation and making page alive.

+Description ->

+The project is a responsive blog page website created solely with HTML and CSS, without the use of JavaScript.
+HTML is utilized for structuring the page layout, while CSS is employed to enhance styling and achieve responsiveness across different devices.
+With HTML providing the foundation and CSS refining the aesthetics and responsiveness, the project offers a visually appealing and user-friendly platform for visitors to browse blog content.
+This demonstrates your proficiency in front-end web development and showcases your ability to create a functional and attractive website without relying on JavaScript for interactivity or animation.